huakaibubai1991/huakaibubai1991.github.io/_projects/project-6.md

 ---
-title: "Meituan Hotel and Travel Scenario Label"
+title: "Meituan Hotel and Travel Scenario Labels"
 excerpt: "<div style='width: 600px;'>
   <div style='text-align: left;'>
     The project was mainly to label hotels in the hotel and homestay channel of Meituan APP with different scenarios.